 Hotels can improve safety by focusing on mitigating the risks unique to their workers with best safety practices.
 We’ve listed three common tips below.

-- Strengthen housekeeper training with an emphasis on safe practices and procedures for housekeeping job tasks and OSHA required training on fire and evacuation procedures, bloodborne pathogens, and other compliance requirements.
+- Strengthen housekeeper training with an emphasis on safe practices and procedures for housekeeping job tasks and OSHA required training on fire and evacuation procedures, bloodborne pathogens training, and other compliance requirements.

-- Conduct job safety analysis to determine and mitigate hazards inherent in the housekeeping and other hospitality jobs.
+- Conduct job safety analysis to determine and mitigate hazards inherent in the housekeeping and other hospitality jobs, and utilize job safety analysis software to track and trend on findings.
 Mitigation measures could include long handle mops or tools to assist with making beds.

 - Utilize software tools like IndustrySafe to track and manage OSHA recordkeeping, provide training content and documentation of training for your hospitality employees, and to manage and analyze your job safety tasks and hazards.